tballison/SimpleCommonCrawlExtractor/README.md

 This tool requires a local repository of warcs...it does not do streaming processing... did I mention "toy" above?

+This tool allows for selection (inclusion or exclusion) of records by http-header mime type, Tika-detected mime type and/or file extension scraped from the target URL.

 Many thanks to Julien Nioche for running an initial dump of CommonCrawl data with Behemoth!